MicroPython on the S1 Module

 Gets the current status of the FPGA.
 Will return one of the following strings

-The FPGA is configuring and loading the binary from the flash FPGA_RUNNING
+FPGA_RESETThe FPGA is currently held in reset FPGA_CONFIGURINGThe FPGA is configuring and loading the binary from the flash FPGA_RUNNINGThe FPGA is running

 FPGA.irq()